Section Image

 Tuscany - a renaissance community with a view in Bakersfield

-Named after a historic wine region of Italy, Tuscany is experiencing a renaissance in Bakersfield, California.
-This gated community features 21st-century Spanish homes, which overlook a picturesque landscape of rolling hills and the Tehachapi Mountains.
-With notable golf courses and significant local parks, Tuscany offers private suburban living between the San Joaquin Valley and the Mojave Desert.
+Named after a historic wine region in Italy, Tuscany is experiencing a renaissance in Bakersfield, California.
+This gated community features 21st-century Spanish homes overlooking a picturesque landscape of rolling hills and the Tehachapi Mountains.
+With notable golf courses and significant parks nearby, Tuscany offers private suburban living between the San Joaquin Valley and the Mojave Desert.
 "You're tucked next to the hills, so you've got the views," says Sanjeev Advani, a Bakersfield local and real estate director at Cushman & Wakefield.
 "The houses are nice, and it's in a growing area near the Rio Bravo Country Club."

-This area receives a CAP Index Crime Score of 1 out of 10, compared to the national average of 4.
+This area receives a CAP Index Crime Score of 1 out of 10, compared with the national average of 4.
 Like most cities in the Central Valley, Bakersfield faces periods of poor air quality due to the area's geography, agriculture and oil production.
+Wildfires also contribute to air pollution and can pose a risk to local structures.

 Most of the homes in Tuscany have installed solar panels.